radianceteam/everscale-client-php/readme.md

 ## Notes

-It's imporant to note that *only synchronous functions/methods are implemented* due to the sync nature of PHP.
+It's important to note that *only synchronous functions/methods are implemented* due to the sync nature of PHP.
 There is a possibility of making it async by using third-party lib like [Amp](https://github.com/amphp/amp) but it requires the full SDK implementation in PHP, without `ton_client.dll` calls, which is out of scope currently.
 (It may be done in the future versions of the wrapper, and it can't be called a wrapper in such case :)).

 ## TODO

-## 100% function coverage (sync only).
+ - 100% function coverage (sync only).
-## Remove binaries from the repo, download them from `ton-client-php-ext` GitHub repo (requires some CI/CD setup).
+ - Remove binaries from the repo, download them from `ton-client-php-ext` GitHub repo (requires some CI/CD setup).
-## Linux and Mac readme.
+ - Linux and Mac readme.
+ - Separate Development/usage readme.